 If, at the end of my life, I can look back and see that I gave my all to sharing the gifts that I was given for deep transformation and powerful connection, then I will die happy, peaceful, and eager for whatever may come next.

 I completed my two-year training in hypnotherapy in 2017.
 This training took me to many continents and all throughout my own mind, giving me the skills and instincts to guide willing minds into the deeply potent unconscious, that place from which all of our dreams, creativity, and emotions spring forth.

-COGNITIVE BEHVAIORAL THERAPY
+COGNITIVE BEHAVIORAL THERAPY

 PRANAYAMA AND MEDITATION

 My exploration into these esoteric practices began in my high school years.
-I found a copy of Deepak Chopra's The Seven Spiritual Laws of Yoga, and undertook my first real meditation and pranayama session on my dusty bedroom carpet straight out of the back of that book.
+I was gifted a copy of Deepak Chopra's The Seven Spiritual Laws of Yoga, and undertook my first real meditation and pranayama session on my dusty bedroom carpet straight out of the back of that book.
 It clicked immediately, and since then, both pranayama and meditation have been a consistent part of my psychological upkeep.

-I expect to spend my entire life swimming through the science, art, and practice of as many transformational methodologies that I can get my hands on, and I expect to spread them as far and as wide as my abilities will take them.
+Formality aside, it goes without saying that my education and exploration will never be complete.
+I will spend my entire life swimming through the science, art, and practice of many change methodologies, and I expect to spread these techniques as far and as wide as my abilities will take them.
 There is nothing more important for me to do with the given years I have on this Earth.

 Thank you for your curiosity, and I look forward to meeting you!